Fumadocs

 <DocsPage toc={headings}>...</DocsPage>;

-You can customise or disable it with the tableOfContent option, or with tableOfContentPopover on smaller devices.
+You can customise or disable it with the TOC prop, or with TOCPopover on smaller devices.

 ...